 Relatively few customers account for a substantial portion of the Company's net sales.
 In the third quarter of 2010 the Company's net sales to its top three customers accounted for 55% of its total net sales.
 In the third quarter of 2009 the Company's net sales to its top three customers accounted for 49% of its total net sales.
 The Company's customers generally do not enter into long-term agreements obligating them to purchase the Company's products.
 The Company may not continue to receive significant revenues from any of these or from other large customers.
 A reduction or delay in orders from any of the Company's significant customers, or a delay or default in payment by any significant customer could materially harm the Company's business and prospects.
-Because of the Company's significant customer concentration, its net sales and operating income could fluctuate significant customers.
+Because of the Company's significant customer concentration, its net sales and operating income could fluctuate significantly due to changes in political or economic conditions, or the loss, reduction of business, or less favorable terms for any of our significant customers.
 In the first nine months of 2010 the Company's net sales to its top three customers accounted for 52% of its total net sales.
 In the first nine months of 2009 the Company's net sales to its top three customers accounted for 48% of its total net sales.